And then I posted it on Facebook.

 Team player, y’all.

-To change things up, for this tutorial, I made a lemon cake filled with blueberry whipped cream and iced it with sweetened whipped cream.
-For the cage, I tinted white chocolate.
+To change things up, for this chocolate cage tutorial, I made a lemon cake filled with blueberry whipped cream and iced it with sweetened whipped cream.
+For the chocolate age, I tinted white chocolate.

 Let me stop right now and tell you something.